dragonfly-science/dragonfly-website/content/news/2013-09-27-philipp-presenting-oxford-biodiversity-resilience-.md

 In a [recent
 paper](https://www.dragonfly.co.nz/news/2013-04-29-resilience-of-fish-stocks/)
-that appeared in the journal Science, Philipp and his colleagues found surprising patterns of resilience in most of the world's overfished stocks, which allowed these stocks to recover faster than expected, under appropriate management.
+that appeared in the journal *Science*, Philipp and his colleagues found surprising patterns of resilience in most of the world's overfished stocks, which allowed these stocks to recover faster than expected, under appropriate management.